-The local streets, sidewalks, bikeways and trails will create a connected street system that reduces automobile dependence on the state road.
-Rustic Roads program, established by the County, preserves historic and scenic roadways that reflect the agricultural character and rural origins of the County.
+The local streets, the sidewalks, the bikeways, and the trails will create a connected street system that reduces automobile dependence on the state road.
+Rustic Roads preserve historic and scenic roadways that reflect the agricultural character and rural origins of the County.